-Pressed metal ceilings are also called tin ceilings, art metal ceilings, tin tiles, ceiling tin or faux tin ceilings.
+Pressed tin panels are also called tin ceilings, metal ceilings, tin tiles, ceiling tin or faux tin ceilings.
 These words are used interchangeably on this website.
-Believe it or not, Australian pressed metal panels are not even made from tin!
+Believe it or not, Australian pressed tin panels are not even made from tin!
 We now use a far better product - an aluminium alloy.

 Dies from as much as 100+ years ago have been re-created and we are now able to enjoy the decorative ceilings and walls from yesteryear but updated into projects suitable for now and for future years.

 These beautifully crafted panels are being cleverly utilized in both the home situation and in a wide variety of contemporary commercial fit outs.
 Depending on the design chosen and the way in which the panels are painted you can achieve a very formal look or a comfy, cosy cottage effect.
 When two identical patterns are painted in very different ways they then become barely recognizable as the same design.

-Pressed metal panels are far superior to similar looking products
+Pressed tin panels are far superior to similar looking products

-Durability - Pressed metal is made from durable aluminium which moves and flexes with the structure making it ideal for cyclone/tornado areas.
+- Durability - Pressed tin is made from durable aluminium which is capable of moving and flexing with the structure making it ideal for cyclone/tornado areas.
 The panels won't rust, crack or fall off and they resist moisture and odours.
 This makes their life-span virtually unlimited.
-The panels are made to lap over each other, many having flanges to assist over locking.
+The panels are made to lap over each other, many having flanges to assist over-locking.
 This creates a seamless join.

-Designs/Patterns - We offer a stunning range of metal interiors to suit Victorian, Federation, Art Nouveau, Art Deco and contemporary styles.
-Take a look at the range of pressed metal ceiling patterns and pressed metal wall patterns where you will find so many uniquely Australian designs.
+- Designs/Patterns - We offer a stunning range of metal interiors to suit Victorian, Federation, Art Nouveau, Art Deco, contemporary and futuristic styles.
+Take a look at our range of pressed tin ceiling patterns where you will find so many uniquely Australian designs.

-Designing a traditional metal ceiling - This link will connect you to information which will help you in regard to designing layouts for traditional pressed metal ceilings.
+- Designing a traditional tin ceiling - This link will connect you to information which will help you in regard to designing layouts for traditional pressed tin ceilings.

-Value - Pressed metal panelling will add more value to your property than it costs.
+- Value - Pressed tin panelling will add more value to your property than it costs.
 It becomes a work of art and as such it adds a luxurious quality to any decor.

-Painting pressed metal ceilings - Most clients choose to paint their metal ceilings themselves in one tone.
+- Painting pressed tin panels - Most clients choose to paint their panels themselves in one tone.
 The patterns are pressed deeply into the panels so both natural or electric light create lovely shadows on the designs.
-If you are painting your ceilings I suggest you use an oil based paint.
-More information on this topic can be found by following this link painting pressed metal ceilings.
+I suggest you use an oil based, enamel paint.
+More information on this topic can be found by following this link painting pressed tin ceilings and walls.

 Some client comments...